DBlocks-by-DPlugins/dblocks-codepro/readme.txt

 == Changelog ==

+= 1.2.7 =
+* Updated inspector controls to be compatible with WP 6.7.1.
+Fixed deprecation warning.

 = 1.2.6 =
 * Fixed height of Monaco Editor.
 WP 6.7.1 added to make it 100vh by default.
 Now it is fit-content by default.
 * Updated monaco editor to the latest version 0.52.0.
 It was 0.48 before.